Thursday, October 3, 2024

 Since every organisation has its own tech stack, a full stack developer in Company A will have a different set of skills than one in Company B. Those additional skills you learn are still useful to boost your knowledge - it can include: specific cloud services, CI/CD, containerization, DevOps processes, a domain specific library or framework, and the company's SDLC process.

 At this point many developers stay committed to their company's tech stack and remain working as a full stack developer for several more years.
-My advice - don't just coast as a full stack developer, limiting yourself to web apps.
-Branch out as soon as you get the chance, by getting experience with any of these.
-Do it in your own time if there is no opportunity at work.
+My advice - don't just coast as a full stack developer, branch out!

 • Native mobile app development (Swift or Kotlin)